 If your primary keyword was “Losing Weight Fast”, you would want to ask yourself what the “intent” was behind that search, as well as what other topics users might also have an interest in.

-The obvious intent would be to literally lose weight fast.
+The apparent intent would be to lose weight fast literally.
 But, what we don’t know is “how” they want to do this.

 So we may offer a paragraph on multiple ways this can be accomplished such as: